 Can we talk Pasta Carbonara for a moment?
-Creamy, egg laden, pancetta speckled pasta.
+Creamy, egg-laden, pancetta speckled pasta.
 Comfort food heaven on a plate.

 It is baby girl’s all time favorite and she could quite literally eat the entire pan herself.
 I don’t know where she puts it, but my skinny little twig of a girl knows how to eat!

-I am a little hesitant to post this today, after all I’ve started this blog off with all dishes that are really consider comfort food.
+I am a little hesitant to post this today, after all, I’ve started this blog off with all dishes that are really consider comfort food.
 Perhaps that is important though.
 This is all about family and the food that ends up on our table.
 I post the things they eat and since we are just coming out of winter, that means comfort food.

 Could you really pass up pasta though?
-It’s one of those go to, family favorites that is quick, cheap and easy to make.
+It’s one of those go to, family favorites that are quick, cheap and easy to make.
 It is quite frankly egg, cheese, pasta and a little bit of porky goodness.
 Plus, it’s on the table in less than 30 minutes.

 There is a trick though, and that’s to not turn your sauce into scrambled eggs.
 Trust me, it happens.
 Even now, after making it for years, scrambled eggs still happen.
 No one has ever complained mind you, but it’s a sense of pride to have a delicious, super creamy, non-scrambled sauce when done.

 Patience is about the only way to make the magic happen.